dartaryan/agenseek/docs/STORY-STATUS-AUDIT.md

 ### For Immediate Action:
 1. ✅ **Epic 5 COMPLETE** - All dashboard and progress tracking features done
-2. **Focus on P0 Pending Stories** - Complete critical features from Epics 2-4
+2. ✅ **Epic 2 ALMOST COMPLETE** - 11/12 stories, only Google OAuth (P1) pending
+3. 🔨 **Epic 6 IN PROGRESS** - Rich text editor complete, continue with notes library
+4. **Recommended Next:** Story 6.2 (Notes Library Page)
-3. **Recommended Next:** Story 4.7 (Mark Complete with Celebration)
+5. **Alternative:** Story 4.7 (Mark Complete with Celebration) - only P0 pending story
-4. **Then:** Stories 2.3 (Password Reset) and 2.11 (Auth Hebrew Localization)

 ### For Sprint Planning:
 - ✅ Epic 5 is complete (11/11 stories including enhancements)
-- Should complete P0 stories from Epics 2-4 before moving to Epic 6
-- Consider a "cleanup sprint" to finish all P0 pending stories (4 stories total)
+- ✅ Epic 2 is functionally complete (only optional Google OAuth pending)
+- 🔨 Epic 6 started - continue with Sprint 8 stories
+- Only 1 P0 story pending from earlier epics (Story 4.7)
+- **73% of total project complete** (51/70 stories)

 ### For Quality:
 - All completed stories have COMPLETE.md files ✅